confluentinc/librdkafka/MIGRATION.md

   `requireStableOffsets` option but `resolveOffsets` option is not yet supported.
   * The `deleteTopicRecords` method is supported with additional `timeout` and `operationTimeout` option.
+  * The `fetchTopicMetadata` method is supported with additional `timeout` and `includeAuthorizedOperations` option.
+Fetching for all topics is not advisable.

 ### Using the Schema Registry